-> By choosing learning goals for the research requirement before defining the product, you can tailor an assignment that gets students to develop particular skills or knowledge: The research assignment might focus on contrasting popular and scholarly treatments of a topic, original analysis of primary sources, analyzing the major differences in two scholarly interpretations of a text or artifact, reading and writing research abstracts, or combing through several potential sources for a research project and evaluating them for relevance to a research question.
+By choosing learning goals for the research requirement before defining the product, you can tailor an assignment that gets students to develop particular skills or knowledge: The research assignment might focus on contrasting popular and scholarly treatments of a topic, developing an original analysis of primary sources, analyzing the major differences in two scholarly interpretations of a text or artifact, reading and writing research abstracts, or combing through several potential sources for a research project and evaluating them with relevance to a research question.
 A handout of alternative research assignments is available at the GSI Teaching & Resource Center.

 In addition to the skills students need to develop, your course will require students to gain fluency with some conceptual knowledge, along with some factual knowledge so they can work with the concepts in concrete ways.
-What are some of the over-arching concepts or metaphors of your course?
+What are some of the overarching concepts or metaphors of your course?
 You might think of these in terms of the overall narrative arc of your course.
 What are the important concepts and the connections you want students to be able to make with the content?
 The answers to these questions can generate another set of learning objectives.
 You can also work on the overall idea for your course by explaining it to others, especially others outside your department.
 This will help you develop it more fully and break it down for undergraduates.

 Try drawing a mind map or cluster diagram of the elements of the course to experiment with how the texts, objects, and ideas fit together.
 Initially, do this without reference to course chronology.
-The purpose of the cluster activity is to come up with a lot of connections you might not initially see just in looking at a list or schedule of readings.
+The purpose of the cluster activity is to come up with a lot of connections you might not initially see just by looking at a list or schedule of readings.

 Once you have generated a lot of conceptual threads, think about the order of materials and topics.